BerkM125/Versho/README.md

 # Versho
-Web app designed to compare Nike and StockX prices side to side
+Web app designed to compare Nike and StockX prices side to side and provide trend data to track demand and retail pricing.